choonghyunryu/dlookr/README.md

 #### EDA based on target variable

-The following is an EDA where the target column is character and the predictor column is a numeric type.
+The following is an EDA where the target column is a character, and the predictor column is a numeric type.

 ``` r